pusateri/IETFNext/README.md

 15. add spinning circle when loading the sessions for a meeting
 16. In group list view, select, then filter, then select crashes
 17. Show sessions at each location
-18. contents from download don't always load the first time
+18. add drafts to downloads
-19. add drafts to downloads
+19. have main app handle background downloads (error when app moves to bg)

 IETF colors:
 	gray: 0xc0c0c0